ezEngine/docs-src/pages/docs/animation/skeletal-animation/blender-export.md

     ![Vertex Weights](../media/blender-vertex-weights.png)

+1. EZ does not support scaling of bones.
+All bones must have scaling values of 1.
+If you have an object scaled in *object mode* and attached to a bone, the scaling will be represented by the bone, so even if your animation keyframes do not use scaling, the exported animation track  does.
+To fix this, select your scaled object and use *Mesh > Apply > Scaling* to bake the object scaling into the vertex positions and get rid of the scaling in the bone transforms.

 1. EZ uses a maximum of 4 bones per vertex.
 By default Blender's GLTF export already restricts vertex weights to 4 bones, though there is an option to allow more influences.
 This won't have a positive effect in EZ though.

 1. Be aware that Blender exports ALL keyframes of an animation.
 The preview window of an animation has no effect on the exported animation data.